rockdev055/chakra-ui/CONTRIBUTING.md

   testing
 - [Testing Library](https://testing-library.com/) for testing components and hooks
-- [Gatsby](https://www.gatsbyjs.org/) for a blazing fast documentation website.
+- [Next](https://nextjs.org/) for a blazing fast documentation website.

 ### Commands

-**`yarn boot`**: bootstraps the entire project, symlinks all dependencies for cross-component development and builds all components.

 **`yarn bootstrap`**: bootstraps the entire project and symlinks all dependencies for cross-component development